Taimur-Shabbir/SQL-Coronavirus/README.md

 - In what countries is one most likely to die *today* as a result of Covid?
 - What is the global vaccination rate (global and by continent)?

+# Visualisation

+A few queries have been visualised and collated as a [Tableau dashboard](https://public.tableau.com/app/profile/taimur.shabbir/viz/CovidVisualisationsV1/VaccinationRateOverTimeandPopulation).
+This can be found at: shorturl.at/mpsuC

 # Limitations

 There are a few limitations and I believe these are the result of formatting mismatches between CSV files and MySQLWorkbench, which was used to conduct